 By CEO Randy Carroll

 I fully expect broadband to follow this same progression of the source to a needed link.
 It will take time and substantial capital to construct a system capable of supplying broadband to all in our communities.
-We at EMEPA do believe greater broadband availability in our services areas would benefit our members substantially, including improvements in quality of life, economic development, education opportunities, health-care benefits and electric system growth.
+We at EMEPA, continue to believe greater broadband availability in our services areas will benefit our members substantially, including improvements in quality of life, economic development, education opportunities, health-care benefits and economic growth.

-We frequently hear of the need for broadband access throughout our service area from our members.
-Many request services from other utilities and are told it is not financially feasible to build the infrastructure required to gain access to broadband in their area.
-This is the same argument used in the 1930s when people requested electricity in rural areas.
-For the investor-owned companies, it is a true statement given the return on investment required by their shareholders.
+We hear frequently from our members their need for broadband access.
+Many have tried to purchase access from other utilities and have been told it is not financially feasible to build the infrastructure required to gain access to broadband in their area.
+This is much like the arguments used in the 1930s when people requested electricity, and from the profit-oriented business perspective, it is a true statement given the return on investment required by these companies.

-It is extremely critical that any broadband legislation affecting the cooperatives be done correctly.
-Any such legislation must address and resolve multiple legal and economic issues in a careful, fully informed and comprehensive way and in a way that provides quality, reasonably priced broadband to as many Mississippians as possible without negatively affecting the distribution system we have worked so hard to build over these 80 years.
+It is extremely critical that we perform this analysis correctly.
+We must address and resolve multiple legal and economic issues in a careful, fully-informed and comprehensive way, and in a way that gets quality, reasonably-priced broadband to as many Mississippians as possible without negatively affecting the distribution system we have worked so hard to build over these 80 years.